Anomaly Detection via Multi-Scale Contrasted Memory: Related work

 A memory module should achieve two main operations: (i) writing inside a memory from a given set of samples (remembering) and (ii) recovering from a partial or corrupted input the most similar sample in its memory with minimal error (recalling).
 Most of the time, memory modules will differ on the amount of images they can memorize given a model size and the average reconstruction error.

-The simplest memory module possible is a nearest neighbor queue.
-Given a maximum size $M$, it remembers the last $M$ samples by enqueuing their representations.
+A simple memory module is the nearest neighbor queue.
+Given a maximum size $M$, it stores the last $M$ samples representations in the queue.
 To remember an incomplete input $\x$, it retrieves the nearest neighbor from the queue.

 A more effective memory module is the modern Hopfield layer \cite{DBLP:conf/iclr/RamsauerSLSWGHA21}.
-It represents the memory as a learnable matrix of weights $\X\in\R^{d\times N_{\text{Mem}}}$ and retrieves samples by recursively applying the following formula until convergence: where $\vec{\xi}^{(0)}$ is the query vector and the scalar $\beta$ is the inverse temperature.
+It represents the memory as a learnable matrix of weights $\X\in\R^{d\times N_{\text{Mem}}}$ and retrieves samples by recursively applying the following formula until convergence: where $\vec{\xi}^{(0)}$ is the query vector and $\beta$ is the inverse temperature.
 Its form is similar to the attention mechanism in transformers, except it reapplies the self-attention until convergence.
-This layer has proven to have a very high memory capacity and remember samples with very low redundancy \cite{DBLP:conf/iclr/RamsauerSLSWGHA21}.
-In the following sections we simply call this layer a Hopfield layer of size $N_{\text{Mem}}$.
+This layer has a very high memory capacity and remember samples with very low redundancy \cite{DBLP:conf/iclr/RamsauerSLSWGHA21}.
+Subsequently, we call this layer a Hopfield layer of size $N_{\text{Mem}}$.